 See the entire list of archaeology Ph.D.s awarded from this department.

 To be considered for entry in the fall of each year, an application must be complete no later than January 15 of each year.
 The application procedures are outlined here.
+Select applicants will be invited to campus to participate in a prospectives students’ event in late February.

 Decisions are generally announced within 60 days of the closing of applications.